sinitskiy/FunNetAnalysis/README.md

         limit: 25000
     )
 ```
-You can override these fields base on the existing categories on PDC databse:
+You can adjust these fields base on the existing categories on [PDC database](https://proteomic.datacommons.cancer.gov/pdc/):
 - `data_category`
 - `file_type`
 - `file_format`